 The most common cancers that result in bone metastases include:

-- long bones of the leg
+- X-rays of the affected bone

 Treatment of metastases often depends on the location and the source tumor cells.
 Treatments can include radiation, medication, and surgery.